pathology: tennis elbow

 Symptoms

-2. Pressure pain in the area of the affected epicondyli
+2. pressive pain in the area of the affected epicondyli and in the area close to the tendon of the affected muscle

 Therapy

-15. Long-term therapy/prevention: Maintaining the extensibility of the palmar wrist dorsiflexors and finger extensors
+16. Long-term therapy/prevention: Maintaining the stretching ability of the palmar dorsiflexors and finger extensors, strength training (preferably HSR, heavy slow repetitions)

 Asana practice and movement therapy